-The presence of pain is one of the most common reasons people seek health care.
-The treatment of pain, particularly chronic pain, often requires an integrated, multidisciplinary approach due to the many variables that may contribute to a patient’s perception of pain and response to treatment.
+Pain is one of the most common reasons people seek health care.
+Research validates that early access to physical therapy can prevent acute pain from becoming chronic pain.
+Moreover, the treatment of pain, whether acute or chronic, often requires an integrated, multidisciplinary approach due to the many variables that may contribute to a patient's perception of pain and response to treatment.
+As of 2017, the Centers for Disease Control and Prevention (CDC) reports that an average of 130 Americans die every day from an opioid overdose.

 Clinical Practice Resources

-In addition to the CDC guidelines and other CDC resources, clinicians should take advantage of the following:
+In addition to CDC resources, clinicians may consider referencing the following:

 Courses on Pain Management